Natallllyyy333/finance_manager/README.md

 ### Users

+1. As a user, I want to upload a csv file for financial analisys
-1. As a user, I want to automatically categorize my bank transactions
+2. As a user, I want to automatically categorize my bank transactions
-2. As a user, I want to see my income vs expenses visualized clearly
+3. As a user, I want to see my income vs expenses visualized clearly
-3. As a user, I want to compare my spending against reasonable daily norms
+4. As a user, I want to compare my spending against reasonable daily norms
-4. As a user, I want to receive personalized recommendations to improve my finances
+5. As a user, I want to receive personalized recommendations to improve my finances
-5. As a user, I want my financial data to be saved to Google Sheets for future reference
+6. As a user, I want my financial data to be saved to Google Sheets for future reference
-6. As a user, I want to analyze spending by category with visual indicators
+7. As a user, I want to analyze spending by category with visual indicators
-7. As a user, I want to easily identify areas where I'm overspending
+8. As a user, I want to easily identify areas where I'm overspending

 ### Site Owner

+9. As the owner, I want to provide an easy and user-friendly way of personal finances analysis through uploading a CSV bank statement file and visual feedback through terminal graphics.
-8. As the owner, I want to provide clear visual feedback through terminal graphics
+10. As the owner, I want to provide clear visual feedback through terminal graphics
-9. As the owner, I want to help users develop better financial habits
+11. As the owner, I want to help users develop better financial habits
-10. As the owner, I want the Google Sheets integration to be reliable and consistent
+12. As the owner, I want the Google Sheets integration to be reliable and consistent
-10. As the owner, I want the categorization system to be comprehensive and accurate
+13. As the owner, I want the categorization system to be comprehensive and accurate

 [Back to Table Of Contents](#table-of-contents)